ahmedelasmai/ecommerce/README.md

 # Introduction

 ### Why I Chose Django

-I prefer opinionated frameworks because they make learning best practices easier, instead of just banging my head against a wall until it works.
+tl;dr

+I prefer opinionated frameworks because they make learning backend development easier, I'm still learning so without having a structure I can rely on i might miss imporant best practices and details (this happened to me with flask) and if I do overlook a detail there might be an problem somwhere and im forced to learn said detail.
 It also makes it easy to follow best practices.
-I also prefer having common features like ORM and authentication already included, which lets me focus on building the application.
+I also prefer having common features like ORM and authentication already included, so I can focus on building the application.
 Also it makes it easier for me to work on other projects that also use these features.
-These frameworks enforce best practices, which is very important.
+Django enforce best practices, which is very important.

+- Experss.js: I didn't chose this because its not fully featured and Django's ORM is far more mature and has a bigger community.

+- Flask: similar to Express I prefer Django's Opinionated approach for this project

+- Ruby on rails: I didn't choose ruby because from what I researched its not being used as much these days.

+- ASP.NET: I was seriously considering this framework as it has very good preformance and scalability, used alot in enterprise and its backed by microsoft

+- spring: similar to ASP.NET

 ## Goals